Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 ![4](https://user-images.githubusercontent.com/108682585/194469830-695fefb2-9937-4ec4-91f7-9417e61557ed.PNG)

-Information gain shows the information that is gained by a certain attribute.
-It is used to decide which element to split at each step in a decision tree.
-Entropy is the measure of unpredictability in a dataset.
-For example, we have a bag of candys and all of them are mixed.
-In this case the entropy is very high.
-When a node's entropy is zero(leaf node), no any further splitting need to be done on a leaf node.
 Gini Index is a metric to measure how often a randomly chosen element would be incorrectly identified.
 It means an attribute with lower gini index should be preferred.
 If all elements are correctly divided into different classes, which is ideal, then it is considered to be pure.
 The Gini method uses this formula:

 Gini = 1 - (x/n)^2 - (y/n)^2

 In the formula above, x is the number of positive answers("YES"), n is the number of samples, and y is the number of negative answers ("NO"), which gives us the below calculation:

 1 - (5 / 10)^2 - (5 / 10)^2 = 0.5, this gini impurity suggests that the elements are distributed equally into some classes and thus is not an optimal split.

+These are some of terms related to decision trees.
+Information gain shows the information that is gained by a certain attribute.
+It is used to decide which element to split at each step in a decision tree.
+The node with highest information gain from a set should be selected as the root node.

+Entropy is the measure of unpredictability in a dataset.
+For example, we have a bag of candys and all of them are mixed.
+In this case the entropy is very high.
+When a node's entropy is zero(leaf node), no any further splitting need to be done on a leaf node.

 Advantages of the decision tree: